Juan Carlos Blanco Estradé: Early career

 Subsequently, he worked for many years for the Organization of American States.

 Political offices

 Blanco was Foreign Minister of Uruguay from 1972 to 1976.
-His name is closely associated with the civic-military dictatorship, but his beliefs were known to be opposite.
+His name is closely associated with the civic-military dictatorship.
+In 2002 he received a sentence of imprisonment for the disappearance of activist Elena Quinteros in 1976, who had been kidnapped from the Venezuelan Embassy in Paraguy.
+As a civilian he was not protected by the Lay de Caducidad.
+Quinteros is considered one of the Disappeared.
+In 2005 he was also indicted for the murders of the reporter Zelmar Michelini and politician Héctor Gutiérrez Ruiz.
+He received a life sentence and died in prison.

 He was Uruguayan Ambassador to the United Nations from 1982 to 1985.

 Subsequently, he served in the Senate from 1990 to 1995 and was regarded as being close politically with Jorge Pacheco Areco, a former President of Uruguay.